 Emergency plans have been developed in case a threatening situation should arise.
-Fire and earthquake drills are conducted on a regular basis based on comprehensive Hour Zero training.
+Fire and earthquake drills are conducted through Catapult on a regular basis based on comprehensive District sponsored safety training.
 Our school also practices active shooter lock-down procedures in the event of an emergency at our school site.
 We continue to foster a strong relationship with our local law enforcement and emergency responders.

 Utilizing yard supervisors, students are supervised during all recesses, lunches, and immediately before and after school.
 Our playground and classrooms meet or exceed all safety requirements.
 Parents from our PTO and School Site Council have assisted in developing bicycle and traffic safety rules and procedures and have worked with the site Principal on other safety concerns at Oak Chan.
-There were 7 reported student accidents for the 2021-2022 school year.

 The health and safety of our staff and students are of utmost importance.
 Along with daily cleaning and sanitizing of rooms, our Health Office monitors any illness that is reported to our front office.
 A symptom decision tree has been supplied by our District Health Office to assist in cases where there may be signs of illness.
-With everyone's cooperation and adherence to our quidelines and procedures, we can continue to have an illness-free learning environment.
+With everyone's cooperation and adherence to our guidelines and procedures, we can continue to foster an illness-free learning environment.
+There were seven (7) student accidents reported for the 2022-2023 year.

-Date of Inspection: October 4, 2022
+Date of Site Inspection: September 26, 2023

-Date Comprehensive Site Safety Plan Last Reviewed with Staff: August 8, 2022
+Date Comprehensive Site Safety Plan Last Reviewed with Staff: August 4, 2023

-Date of update and Site Council Approval of Comprehensive Safety Plan: December 13, 2022
+Date of update and Site Council Approval of Comprehensive Safety Plan: May 18, 2023.